Hinduism in Afghanistan: Diaspora

 In the time of 1980's after the Afghan civil war 1979 the population of Hindus and Sikh fell at a very fast rate due to Taliban's rise to power and religious persecution and discrimination and they migrated from Afghanistan to other countries, The continue rise of Islamization and Taliban insurgency also contributed in the diaspora.
-The decline was seen mostly in Pashtuns-dominated areas,due to Pashtunistan and Pashtun nationalism, with the Afghan Hindu population declining to 3,000 by 2009.
+The decline was seen mostly in Pashtuns-dominated areas, due to Pashtunistan and Pashtun nationalism, with the Afghan Hindu population declining to 3,000 by 2009.

 As per the 2017 data, more than 99% of Afghan Sikhs and Hindus have left the country in the last 3 decades.
-Many of Afghan Hindus and Sikhs have been settled in Germany, France, United States, Australia, India, Belgium, the Netherlands and other nations.
+Many Afghan Hindus and Sikhs have been settled in Germany, France, United States, Australia, India, Belgium, the Netherlands and other nations.

 The Afghan Hindu population declined to approximately 50 in 2020.
 Later, following the Fall of Kabul in 2021, the Government of India evacuated many Sikhs and Hindus out of the country due to the Taliban takeover.
 As a result, only one Hindu priest remains in the nation today, also acting as Temple guard.